48 Hour Film Project ('Project')

 - ELIGIBILITY: In the United States, the Team Leader must be a legal resident or legal visitor of the United States and the District of Columbia.
 The following are not eligible: employees, contractors, directors and officers of 48 Hour Film Project, Inc. ("48HFP"), its parent, subsidiaries and affiliated companies, distributors, web design, advertising, fulfillment, judging and Project agencies involved in the administration, development, fulfillment and execution of this Project (collectively, "Project Parties"), and the immediate family members of each (spouse, parent, child, sibling, grandparent, and spouse or "step" of each) and those living in their same households (those persons whether related or not who live in the same residence for at least three months during the twelve-month period preceding the start date of the Project).
 Outside of the United States, residency requirements may vary.
 Void where prohibited.

-- In the United States, each Project will commence on a Friday and end on the following Sunday as announced on the 48HFP website.
-Days of the week may vary in other countries.
-Click here for the current schedule.
+- The Project will commence on a Friday EST and end on the following Sunday EST as will be announced on the 48HFP website.

-- In the United States, if a team ("Entrant") must withdraw from the Project, refunds will be paid on the following schedule: Notify 48 Hour Film Project, Inc. of withdrawal more than 30 days before competition, you will be refunded $100; Notify 48 Hour Film Project, Inc. of withdrawal between 15 and 30 days before the competition, you will be refunded $75; Notify 48 Hour Film Project, Inc. of withdrawal between 7 and 14 days before competition, you will be refunded $50; No refunds for withdrawal less than 7 days before competition.
-The refund policy may vary in other countries.
+- If a team ("Entrant") must withdraw from the Project, refunds will be paid on the following schedule: Notify 48 Hour Film Project, Inc. of withdrawal more than 30 days before competition, you will be refunded $40; Notify 48 Hour Film Project, Inc. of withdrawal between 7 and 30 days before the competition, you will be refunded $25; No refunds for withdrawal less than 7 days before competition.

 - Some of the events (e.g., Kickoff, Drop Off) may be held in "21 years of age or older" locations.
 Every effort will be made to ensure that any under 21 teams will not be affected adversely.
 Entrants may wish to consider having at least one member of its team be 21 years or older.